blancard/blancard.github.io/_posts/2018-11-08-natalie-and-julian-1.markdown

 No response.

-It was soft, and warm, like their cat's tummy.
+It was soft and warm, like their cat's tummy.
 "I think it's hurt," Natalie said, "I think it needs our help."
 She scooped her hands under it, pressing into the grass, until she felt its weight and its soft warmth against her palms.
 Julian leaned so close their heads were touching.
 As she lifted the little star, it started to glow a little more brightly, and then a lot more brightly.
 In a moment, it was even brighter than it had been before it had fallen.

 Natalie and Julian held still, watching the little star pulsing light in slow waves, until it seemed to be pushing out all of its brightness, trying as hard as it could, then, when it seemed it couldn't get any brighter they felt it lifting up - lifting them up - until they were floating a few feet off the ground.